Why A Pediatric Dentist?

 What Should I Tell My Child About Their First Dental Visit?

 We are asked this question many times.
 We suggest you prepare your child the same way that you would before their first hair-cut or trip to the shoe store.
 This will not be the frightening experience you may remember from your youth.
 If you are nervous about the trip, then the less you say the better.
 You cannot hide your anxiety from a child (they have radar for these things).
-We will send you an activity/coloring book before the appointment that will explain everything.
-Have fun going through it with your child.
-Your child’s reaction to his first visit to the dentist may surprise you.

 What About Preventative Care?